 Based on my experience with freelancers I would say that no, they are not lacking any motivation.
 If anything, the sheer idea that they have to work on a variety of projects to make a living is what motivates them.

 And that’s why a freelancer is much better than a regular hire.
-He knows the industry very well and by working on all kinds of projects, he has a great understanding of how everything works and the challenges that come with that.
+On the one hand, he knows the industry very well thanks to working in all kinds of projects.
+On the other hand, he has a great understanding of how everything works and the challenges that come with that.
 It’s definitely not going to be a walk in the park to find the right freelancer.
 However, if you take your time and you work with a dedicated and motivated freelancer, then results can be extraordinary.

 Additionally, I do believe that both contingent workers and freelancers work really hard and they are always committed to value and success.
 They do have a variety of goals and they know that the more they work on them, the better it will be.